PhantomOz/xandeum-atlas/README.md

 ### Deployment

 Any Node 18+ target works (Vercel, Netlify, self-hosted).
 Ensure outbound access to your chosen pNode seeds over HTTP/6000 and configure the environment variables above.
-Historical data is persisted to `data/pnode-history.json`; if you deploy to a stateless host, point that path to a writable volume or replace it with an external store.
+For serverless targets, provide `KV_REST_API_URL`/`KV_REST_API_TOKEN` so history and alert data live in KV.
+For self-hosted targets, set `DATA_ROOT` to a mounted volume if you prefer the JSON-file persistence.

 ### Export API